 4. You Call The Shots

-While formal weddings hold meaning for many couples, linking them to the traditions of their ancestors and culture, others want the experience to be unique, with a ceremony and location that reflect their true colors.
+While traditional weddings hold meaning for many couples, linking them to the traditions of their ancestors and culture, others want the experience to be more unique, with a ceremony and location that reflect their true colors.
 Perhaps an exotic tropical paradise experience?
 A snowy mountain-peak ceremony?
 It's all up to you.

 5. They're Simply Perfect for Second Marriages